Clastify logo

 Self-Reporting Allowed

-The University of St. Francis has a 100% rate of students submitting SAT scores.
-The institution offers a test-optional admission policy, allowing applicants to choose whether to submit standardized test scores.
-Additionally, self-reporting of scores is permitted, and the university allows superscoring for SAT scores in undergraduate admissions.
+The University of St. Francis has a 56% rate of students submitting SAT scores.
+It is test-optional, allowing students the choice of whether to submit standardized test scores.
+Self-reporting of scores is permitted, and the university also allows superscoring in its undergraduate admissions process.